Understanding Email Verification Result

 Disposable Email Addresses

 There are certain service providers that generate temporary email addresses for a short period of time, like a few hours to a few days.
 Such addresses are known as "Disposable Email Addresses".
-Generally disposable emails are created to receive initial account activation or confirmation mails for sites like discussion forums, e-shopping etc and dispose automatically after given time period.
+Generally, disposable emails are created to receive initial account activation or confirmation emails for sites like discussion forums, e-shopping, etc and dispose of automatically after the given time period.
 Sending emails to such addresses increases the bounce rate so it is not advisable to send emails to "Disposable Email Addresses".

 Role-based Email Addresses

-Role-based email addresses are such emails that does not belong to individuals, but to a department, designation or company.
+Role-based email addresses are such emails that do not belong to individuals, but to a department, designation or company.
 The owner of Role-based addresses often changes.
-Further the email may be forwarded to multiple recipients.
+Further, the email may be forwarded to multiple recipients.
 Sending newsletters or campaign emails to such addresses may have a negative impact on your open rates or may lead to spam complaints.
 Hence, it is not recommended to send any promotional or marketing emails to Role addresses.
-Most email marketing services rejects such role addresses.
+Most email marketing services reject such role addresses.

 Free service email